 |Hispanic or Latino||0|

-Americans aren’t the only ones with an interest in Philosophy & Religion.
+Students from other countries are interested in Philosophy & Religion, too.
 About 11.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do General Philosophy & Religion Majors Make?

 The median salary for someone in a career related to philosophy and religion is $82,420.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to General Philosophy & Religion

 Some careers associated with philosophy and religion require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for philosophy and religion careers below.

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||0.6%|